 - 1. Completed at least two years of study at an institution of higher education; or - 2.
-Obtained an associate's or higher degree; or - Pass the ETS ParaPro Assessment.
-The assessment measures skills, and content knowledge related to reading, writing and math; - 4.
+Obtained an associate's or higher degree; or - 3.
+Pass the ETS ParaPro Assessment.
+The assessment measures skills, and content knowledge related to reading, writing and math. - 4.
 Completed previously the apprenticeship requirements and must present a journey card or certificate.
 The portfolio and apprenticeships are no longer offered for enrollment; however, the Office of Superintendent of Public Instruction (OSPI) will continue to honor this pathway.

-If you wish to request information concerning your child's teacher's and instructional paraprofessional's qualification, please contact Caspar van Haalen Principal, at casparvanhaalen@sjisd.org or 360-378-5209.
+If you wish to request information concerning your child's teacher's and instructional paraprofessional's qualification, please contact Holly Wehner Principal, at hollywehner@sjisd.org or 360-378-5209.